futuresuper/fs-website-2021/src/faqs/what-is-the-work-test.md

 **Please note that the work test is your responsibility and is not administered by your superannuation fund.**

-If you do not satisfy the work test you are still be able to make additional contributions to your super.
-However, you will not be able to claim a tax deduction on these contributions.
+If you do not satisfy the work test, you may still able to make additional contributions to your super.
+However, you will not be able to claim a tax deduction on these contributions unless you meet the ‘work test exemption’.